Overview

 Submission Event

-Submission Event is used in Set Submission Event under Data Entry Attrobute > Built-in SQL of the data entry template, as shown in the following figure.
+Submission Event, used for data entry templates, is configured in Set Submission Event under Template> Data Entry Attribute > Built-in SQL, as shown in the following figure.

-It is similar to Built-in SQL of the data entry.
+It is similar to the built-in SQL submission configured in Data Entry Attribute.
 For details, see Built-in SQL Submission.

-Custom Submission is used in Set Submission Event under Data Entry Attrobute > Built-in SQL of the data entry template, as shown in the following figure.
+Custom Event, used for data entry templates, is configured in Set Submission Event under Template> Data Entry Attribute > Built-in SQL, as shown in the following figure.

-It is similar to Built-in SQL of the data entry.
-For details, see Custom Submission.
+It is similar to the built-in SQL submission configured in Data Entry Attribute.
+For details, see Built-in SQL Submission.